SingleUnitBox/SurveyStore/README.md

 </div>

 ## Overview
 SurveyStore is an application to help professionals keep track of their survey equipment and tasks related to the daily routine.
 It is a part of the "100commitow" challenge by [DevMentors](https://github.com/devmentors).

+## Features
+- Equipment Management: Track and manage all your survey equipment efficiently.
+- Task Scheduling: Keep track of daily tasks and routines, ensuring nothing is missed.
+- Notifications: Receive reminders and alerts for important tasks and equipment maintenance.

 ## Technology
 SurveyStore is built using modern technologies to ensure reliability, scalability, and performance.
 Some key technologies used in the development include: